Graduation Requirements & Commencement Eligibility

 - Diplomas on hold (student accounts, NUS/NUB, Learn & Serve) will be mailed to the Dean's Office until the hold is resolved.

 - Diplomas list majors and Latin honors, but not recognition of distinctive scholarships or minors.

-- Please contact the Dean's Office at 716.286.8060 if you notice any errors on the diploma, so that we may reorder it.
+- Sometimes errors occur at the printer, so please contact the Dean's Office at 716.286.8060 if you notice any errors on the diploma, so that we may reorder it.

-- Join us on Facebook (NU Arts.and.Sciences) to stay connected with faculty, staff, and other alumni.
+- Join us on social media Facebook (NU Arts.and.Sciences), or LinkedIn Niagara University College of Arts & Sciences to stay connected with faculty, staff, and other alumni.

 - Volunteer to talk to other students about your career path or experiences.

 - Faculty enjoy hearing from alumni, so remember to check periodically with the faculty who made a difference to you while at Niagara.